Videoton (company): 2012-2019: Dynamic growth

 VIDEOTON celebrated its 75th birthday in 2013, and reached 100 billion HUF turnover (337 million Euro).
 By this time electronics assembly represented the largest share in the portfolio.
 Videoton was awarded with Bisnode Reliability Award in 2014.

 Tipa Ltd. producing special machines mainly for Audi, was acquired by VIDEOTON in 2015.
 Production of Formlabs 3D printer was started by the company group, that required the cooperation of several group members.
 The revenue reached again a record level this year: it was 150 billion HUF (484 million Euro).

 The VT EAS, member company of 25-year-old „new” VIDETON founded a Bulgarian affiliate (VEAS BG Ltd.) in 2016., and improved its assembly capacity further: production of AVM routers started by the company this year.

 The growth of revenue continued further (it exceeded 170 billion HUF in 2017), while huge investment projects started in 2018: As a greenfield investment, a new electronics production hall of 20,000 m2 was built.
 VT EAS Ltd. moved in.
 Also, a 500 kilowatt solar park was launched at the Székesfehérvár site in 2019.
 In addition, sales revenue in 2019 reached 190 billion HUF.

+2020-: New Challenges

+Despite the extraordinary challenges of the 2020s (COVID, supply chain problems, the Russian-Ukrainian war, the energy crisis), the VIDEOTON group's sales revenue in HUF is growing year on year between 2020 and 2023 (2020 – HUF 195 billion, 2021 – HUF 222 billion, 2022 – HUF 286 billion, 2023 - HUF 311 billion), while in 2024, mainly due to the downturn in the European economy and the automotive industry, sales revenue will decrease slightly (HUF 305 billion).

+Despite the challenges, the company's business positioning has improved by taking advantage of new business opportunities. (e.g., electromobility, battery technology, and emerging collaborations with start-up companies.)

+In 2020, automotive production declined due to the pandemic, but the group was involved in the manufacture of certain electronic products related to electric and hybrid vehicles.
+In addition, the production of several products related to environmental protection and driver assistance systems was launched.
+The group expanded its activities in the field of medical devices: VT ES Kft. – the second company within the group after Videoton Elektro-PLAST Kft. – obtained ISO 13485 certification.
+The assembly of battery-powered portable power sources and the manufacture of their plastic components began, and electric car charging equipment was also produced.
+The manufacture of containers and complete equipment for the energy industry was launched.

+Several anniversaries were celebrated in 2021: the Kaposvár site celebrated its 50th anniversary, Ventifilt in Hajdúnánás celebrated its 60th anniversary, and the "new" VIDEOTON celebrated its 30th anniversary.
+During the year, the group launched new projects, but the global shortage of raw materials slowed growth in the second half of the year.